Blockchain – Bedrock’s secret sauce (before it was cool)

 Under the hood it works like this:

-• There is an internal table named journal, that has three columns:
+- There is an internal table named

-• id - Simple monotonic index
+- Simple monotonic indexquery

-• Every time a query is committed to the database, a new row is inserted into the journal.
+Every time a query is committed to the database, a new row is inserted into the journal.
 This row records the query, and calculates the new incremental hash – based on the last row in the database

-• This means that every row is actually a product of every single row that has come before it.
+This means that every row is actually a product of every single row that has come before it.

-• In the event two servers disagree on what hash corresponds to a given id, they know that they have “forked” at some point in the past, and simply refuse to communicate any futher.
+, they know that they have “forked” at some point in the past, and simply refuse to communicate any futher.
 This means in a “split brain” scenario, those subsets of the cluster that agree will connect to each other, and refuse to connect to the others.
-(And then our Paxos-based election scheme will ensure that only one of “splits” will stand up a new leader, because the others do not have quorum.)
+(And then our Paxos-based election scheme will ensure that only one of “splits” will stand up a new leader, because the others do not have quorum.) - After two nodes have connected and confirm they agree on the history up to a point, then if one has more data than the other, it will download each commit and apply it in turn – every time confirming that it still agrees with the hash of the peer.

 The sum of all this ensures that all of the cluster stays in perfect sync (and refuses to talk to those nodes that have forked), all without any of them being “in charge”.
 This is the heart of what makes a distributed ledger so special, and has processed (as of this writing) 4,287,514,530 successful commits on the database to date.